Braves vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brady Singer gets the nod on the mound for the Kansas City Royals in the first of a three-game series against the Atlanta Braves and Ronald Acuna Jr. on Friday at 8:10 PM ET.
+Bobby Witt Jr. and the Kansas City Royals hit the field on Saturday at Kauffman Stadium against Bryce Elder, who is starting for the Atlanta Braves.
+First pitch will be at 4:10 PM ET for the second game of a three-game series.

-The Royals have been listed as +110 moneyline underdogs for this matchup against the favored Braves (-130).
-The total is 9 runs for this contest (with -120 odds to hit the over and +100 odds to go under).
+The Braves are favored in this one, at -145, while the underdog Royals have +120 odds to upset.
+The total is 9 runs for this game (with +100 odds to go over and -120 odds to go under).

 Rep your team with officially licensed Bravesgear!
 Head to Fanatics to find jerseys, shirts, and much more.